 Mary Beth Kelly

-My estate clients are individuals wanting to maintain control of their life for as long as they can.
-I assist these clients in taking the necessary steps to control their assets while they are able, choose who will assist in their care when they are unable, and ensure that they will give what they want to who they want.
-Together we prepare an estate plan that will not only plan for distribution of their estate, but will also provide confidence and a sense of satisfaction in my clients knowing they have taken the steps necessary to protect the financial well-being of not only themselves, but their loved ones as well.
-This is true even for those clients opting for a will as opposed to an estate plan.
+My clients are individuals wanting to maintain control of their life for as long as they can.
+I assist my clients in taking the necessary steps to control their assets while they are able, choose who will assist in their care when they are unable, and ensure that they will give what they want to who they want.
+Together we prepare an estate plan that will not only plan for distribution of their estate, but will also provide confidence and instill satisfaction in my clients knowing they have taken the steps necessary to protect the financial well-being of not only themselves, but also their loved ones.

-My husband (Joe) and I are active members of St. Stephen’s Catholic Church in Winter Springs.
+My husband (Joe) and I are members of St. Stephen’s Catholic Church in Winter Springs.
 Joe is a current member, and I am a former member of the Rotary Club of Lake Mary, a civic organization focused on encouraging and fostering the ideal of service.
-I am also on the Board of Directors, and President for Safehouse of Seminole, a program providing shelter for women and children caught in the midst of domestic violence.
+I am also on the Board of Directors, for Safehouse of Seminole, having served as president in 2015 and 2016.
 Together, Joe and I focus our lives on service to others, trusting that our efforts bring some semblance of peace to our community, and beyond.